Self-employment Taxes - The Good News and Bad News

 Employees pay their half of FICA taxes through withholding from paychecks, then the employer kicks in the other half of these taxes.
 Employees get the benefit of being able to count the tax payments toward their Social Security and Medicare eligibility and the amount of their benefits.

-But business owners don't get a paycheck So, they qualify for SECA tax based on the profits of their business.
+But business owners don't get a paycheck.
+So, they qualify for SECA tax based on the profits of their business.
+These profits get reported for sole proprietors on Schedule C - Business income or loss - as part of the owner's personal 1040.
+Partners and LLC owners report their business income on Schedule K-1.

 How does self-employment income count for Social Security credit?